rmind/ringbuf/README.md

 ## Caveats

 This ring buffer implementation always provides a contiguous range of space for the producer.
-It is achieved by early an wrap-around if the requested range cannot fit in the end.
+It is achieved by an early wrap-around if the requested range cannot fit in the end.
 The implication of this is that the `ringbuf_acquire` call may fail if the requested range is greater than half of the buffer size.
 Hence, it may be necessary to ensure that the ring buffer size is at least twice as large as the maximum production unit size.

+The consumer will return a contiguous block of ranges produced i.e. the `ringbuf_consume` call will not return partial ranges.
+If you think of produced range as a message, then consumer will return a block of messages, always ending at the message boundary.
+Such behaviour allows us to use this ring buffer implementation as a message queue.

 ## Example